 Due to the low-cost nature of the Archive tier, you can reduce your costs considerably by moving your Recovery Points (RPs) to the Archive tier.

-As shown at the top right corner in the diagram below, you can see the Total cost of what a sample bill looks like for standard storage usage ($22.4/month).
+As shown in the top right corner of the diagram below, you can see the Total cost of what a sample bill looks like for standard storage usage ($22.4/month).

 Let’s see how the total cost change when you move your backup data to the Archive tier.